EstoyVignesh/My_Portfolio/README.md

 # 💫 About Me:

-I am an optimistic person who can handle tough situations with a positive attitude I got my Master's degree from St. Joseph's College(2019-2021) and my Bachelor's degree(2016-2019) in the same college too For 2 years, I struggled to choose a path.
+I am an optimistic person who can handle tough situations with a positive attitude <br>
+I got my Master's degree from St. Joseph's College(2019-2021) and my Bachelor's degree(2016-2019) also in St. Joseph's <br>
+For 2 years, I struggled to choose a path.
 Later I found my passion in Software testing and thus I decided to walk in that path.
-So I joined Java Automation Course in Guvi and have learned many things and done projects in the testing field Now, I wish to impart my knowledge in testing the applications at the same time i want to learn more in the testing field to enrich myself with new concepts
+So I joined Java Automation Course in Guvi and have learned many things and done projects in the testing field <br>
+Now,I wish to impart my knowledge in testing the applications at the same time i want to learn more in the testing field to enrich myself with new concepts<br>
 If given the opportunity i would like to showcase my abilities and knowledge

 ## CV <br></br>